Philology 1: Introduction to Middle English Language and Literature

 - Final examination 70%

 If the final grade is lower than 6.0, students may take the resit once.
-This new test will cover the entire material of the course and the mark will constitute for 100% of the final grade, thus replacing all previously earned marks.
+The resit covers the entire material of the course and the mark constitutes 100% of the final grade, thus replacing all previously earned marks.
 There is no resit for the midterm exam.

 Blackboard will be used to provide students with an overview of current affairs, as well as specific information about (components of) the course, such as the weekly syllabus (from week 1, in the ‘Course Documents’) and assignments.